clearlyMine/solidity-exercise/README.md

+# This is my solution for the following problem (Feature requests #1 and #2 are merged):

 # Ledger Solidity exercise

 Founded in 2014, Ledger is a leader in security and infrastructure solutions for cryptocurrencies and blockchain applications.
 Headquartered in Paris, with offices in Vierzon, London, New York, and Singapore, Ledger has a team of 800+ professionals developing products and services to safeguard cryptocurrency assets for individuals and companies.